DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-mentor-materials.md

 - suggesting
 - reminding
 - asking open questions
-- encourage pupils to respond in full sentences (although not included in Sustained Shared Thinking, this is a good way to develop pupils’ language)
+- encourage pupils to respond in full sentences (although not included in Sustained Shared Thinking, this is a good way to develop pupils' language)

 ### Primary and Secondary